Wilson loops on the Coulomb branch of $N=4$ super-Yang-Mills: Straight line

 Then,

-where $A(\mathcal{C})$ is the regularized area of the minimal surface ancored at the contour $\mathcal{C}$ and ending at the other end on the brane, where is satisfies the usual Dirichlet-Neumann boundary conditions.
+where $A(\mathcal{C})$ is the regularized area of the minimal surface attached to the contour $\mathcal{C}$ on the boundary at $z=0$ and ending on the brane at $z=z_0$, where is satisfies the usual Dirichlet-Neumann boundary conditions.

 String theory easily reproduces (\ref{simple-straight}) at $\phi =0$.
 The minimal surface is then a vertical wall crossing the brane at the right angle.
 The segment above the brane is to be chopped off.
-However, precisely this segment is the string image of a static W-boson used in the matching condition (\ref{z0-matching}), by evaluating the string action:
+However, precisely this segment is the string image of a static W-boson used in the matching condition (\ref{z0-matching}).
+The matching identifies the action of the W-boson, equal to $vL$, with the action of the semi-infinite string:

 At the same time, the whole surface extending from the boundary to the horizon corresponds to the expectation value of the Wilson line at the conformal point, trivial due to supersymmetry protection.
 Hence $A_{\rm below}+A_{\rm above}=0$.
 This immediately gives $S_{\rm below}=-vL$ reproducing (\ref{simple-straight}) for the connected correlator on the Coulomb branch.